 This ensures all vehicles and drivers meet required standards to ensure our welfare standards are met.
 All our farmers must be located within a six-hour drive of the abattoir; most are within a four-hour drive.
 The legal time limit for a cattle journey in the UK is eight hours.

 Our Free Range Chicken is truly free range and given plenty of room to roam outside, while being housed in airy, well-lit sheds.
-They are raised at lower stocking densities than our essential Waitrose birds – around 10% less stock per house.
-They have around one square metre per bird of outdoor space and are a slower growing bird than our conventional chickens.
+These birds are housed at lower stocking densities than our essential Waitrose birds – around 10% less stock per house.
+They have around one m/sq per bird of outdoor space and are a slower growing breed than our conventional chickens.
 Bedding is refreshed regularly and fresh food and water are available at all times.
-Outdoor range enrichment is provided through hedgerows and trees to further encourage natural behaviours.
+Outdoor range enrichment is provided by hedgerows and trees to further encourage natural behaviours.

 Transport and slaughter of chickens

-These birds are only available in selected branches and are raised to Organic Farmers & Growers Standards, which allow them access to the outdoors to the outdoors for two-thirds of their lives.
+These birds are only available in selected branches and are raised to Organic Farmers & Growers Standards, which allow them access to the outdoors for two-thirds of their lives.